 - Speaking - Talking to others to convey information effectively.

 - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Abilities for Alternative Medicine Majors

-What Can You Do With an Alternative Medicine Major?
+What Can You Do With a Alternative Medicine & Systems Major?